MrMaksimize/docker-airflow/poseidon/dags/crb/README.md

 ### Read in the correct sheet

 The code uses regex to get the fiscal year from the file name specified in the parameter store variable and uses that to find a sheet named FYXX or FY20XX.
+The Excel workbooks have all kinds of extra sheets, and the naming convention from year to year is not consistent.

 Each row of the Excel is an allegation and officer in a case.
 One case can have multiple officers involved in multiple allegations.
-There may be blank cells where case-level information needs to be populated for each row of the case.
-Use Pandas fillna with forward-fill method.
+There may be blank cells where case-level information is not filled in for all allegation/officer rows.
+Usually, whomever is maintaining the Excel workbook and entering data uses cell colors to convey information.

+Out of the fields we publish, below is how they can be divided along case/allegation lines.

 Fields that contain case-level information include: